Gianandrea Noseda: Biography

 Outside of the UK, Noseda held the Victor de Sabata Guest Conductor Chair with the Pittsburgh Symphony Orchestra, for a designated term of 4 seasons.
 He served as principal guest conductor of the Israel Philharmonic from May 2011 to 2020.
 In 2011, Noseda first guest-conducted the National Symphony Orchestra (NSO; Washington, D.C.), and returned in November 2015 for an additional guest engagement.
 In January 2016, the NSO appointed Noseda as its next music director, effective with the 2017–2018 season, with an initial contract of four seasons.
 In September 2018, the NSO announced the extension of Noseda's contract through the 2024–2025 season.
 In June 2022, the NSO announced a further extension of Noseda's contract through the 2026–2027 season.
 In March 2025, the NSO announced its most recent contract extension for Noseda, through 2031.

 Noseda first conducted at Zürich Opera in May 2017, in a production of Prokofiev's The Fiery Angel, and subsequently returned for a further guest engagement with Verdi's Macbeth.
-In July 2018, Zürich Opera announced the appointment of Noseda as its next Generalmusikdirektor, effective in 2021 and included an announcement about Noseda's first time leading a Wagner Ring Cycle.
-In October 2022, Zürich Opera announced an extension of Noseda's contract with the company through the 2027-2028 season.
+In July 2018, Zürich Opera announced the appointment of Noseda as its next Generalmusikdirektor (GMD), effective in 2021 and included an announcement about Noseda's first time leading a Wagner Ring Cycle.
+In October 2022, Zürich Opera announced an extension of Noseda's contract with the company through the 2027–2028 season.
+Noseda is scheduled to conclude his tenure as GMD of Zürich Opera at the close of the 2027–2028 season.

-In 2019, Noseda became founding Music Director of the Tsinandali Festival and the Pan-Caucasian Youth Orchestra in Tsinandali, Georgia.

-Noseda has also led opera productions at the Edinburgh Festival, Maggio Musicale Fiorentina, Metropolitan Opera House, Teatro alla Scala, Royal Opera House, Salzburg Festival.
+In 2019, Noseda became founding music director of the Tsinandali Festival and the Pan-Caucasian Youth Orchestra in Tsinandali, Georgia.
+As a guest conductor, Noseda has also led opera productions at the Edinburgh Festival, Maggio Musicale Fiorentino, Metropolitan Opera House, Teatro alla Scala, Royal Opera House, Salzburg Festival.

 Noseda has conducted many recordings with the BBC Philharmonic for the Chandos label, of Prokofiev, Dallapiccola (including the world premiere recording of Dallapiccola's Partita), Dvořák, Liszt, Karłowicz, Casella, Shostakovich, Rachmaninoff, and Respighi.
 Noseda is recording a complete Shostakovich Cycle with the London Symphony Orchestra.
 He is also recording a complete Beethoven Symphony Cycle and the Five Sinfonias by George Walker for the National Symphony Orchestra's recording label.